C0DYM/Local-Meshcore-Config/README.md

 - You must use **918 MHz** when Repeat Mode is enabled
 - You must **type it in** and apply the settings
 - You must coordinate and match settings with the other users you want to mesh with

 ---

-## Join Test (Verify Your Setup)
-After saving settings and rebooting:

-### Basic checks
-- You can connect in the app without errors (or errors clear after an app restart)
-- Run **Tools → Discover Nearby Nodes**
-- You see at least one nearby repeater/room server (if in range)
-- Send a test message in the Public Channel and see if additional nodes repeat your message "Heard 2 Repeats"

----